lostechies/blog/_derekgreer/2011-03-29-effective-tests-how-faking-it-can-help-you.md

 Faking it serves as one of the strategies for passing the test quickly.
 This has several benefits:

 One, it provides rapid feedback that your test will pass when the expected behavior is met.
-This can be thought of as a sort of counterpart to &#8220;failing for the right reason&#8221;.
+This can be thought of as a sort of counterpart to "failing for the right reason".

 Second, it has psychological benefits for some, which can aid in stress reduction through taking small steps, receiving positive feedback, and providing momentum.

-Third, it facilitates a &#8220;safety net&#8221; which can be used to provide rapid feedback if you go off course during a refactoring effort.
+Third, it facilitates a &#8220;safety net" which can be used to provide rapid feedback if you go off course during a refactoring effort.

 &nbsp;